7BIndustries/semblage-docs/docs/introduction.md

 # Introduction

-Semblage is an open source 3D CAD application that seeks to blend the mouse-driven and programmatic CAD worlds.
+Semblage is an open source 3D CAD application that seeks to blend the GUI (Graphical User Interface) and programmatic CAD worlds.
 To get an idea of where Semblage is headed in the future, have a look at the [roadmap](roadmap.md).
-However, Semblage needs a firm foundation first, with stable core functionality and good user experience in mind.
+Semblage needs a firm foundation first though, with stable core functionality and a good user experience in mind.
 That is the current focus of this project.

 ## Features